ietf-wg-dnsop/draft-ietf-dnsop-must-not-sha1/draft-hardaker-dnsop-must-not-sha1.md

 ({{RFC5702}}), ECDSAP256SHA256 {{RFC6605}}, ECDSAP384SHA384
 {{RFC6605}}, ED25519 {{RFC8080}}, and ED448 {{RFC8080}}).
 Further,
-support for validating SHA-1 based signatures has been removed from relevant systems.
-As a result, SHA-1 is no longer interoperable in the context of DNSSEC.
+support for validating SHA-1 based signatures has been removed from some systems.
+As a result, SHA-1 is no longer fully interoperable in the context of DNSSEC.
 As adequate alternatives exist, its use is no longer advisable.